-In an effort to ensure that no one's entitlement to contribution based State benefits will be adversely affected by taking part in Salary Sacrifice for pension contributions, the Company will not let an employee take part if his or her annual basic salary is below a minimum threshold (£7,500 as at April 2011).
+To ensure that no one's entitlement to contribution based State benefits will be adversely affected by taking part in Salary Sacrifice for pension contributions, the Company will not let an employee take part if his or her annual basic salary is below a minimum threshold (£7,500 as at April 2011).
 This minimum threshold will be reviewed each year.